newangry/Chat-Stream/README.md

 Every package folder includes a fully functional example with setup instructions.

 We also provide a set of sample apps created using the Stream Flutter SDK at [this location](https://github.com/GetStream/flutter-samples).

-## Versioning Policy

-All of the Stream Chat packages follow [semantic versioning](https://semver.org/).

-See our [versioning policy documentation](https://getstream.io/chat/docs/sdk/flutter/basics/versioning_policy/) for more information.

-## We are hiring

-We've recently closed a [\$38 million Series B funding round](https://techcrunch.com/2021/03/04/stream-raises-38m-as-its-chat-and-activity-feed-apis-power-communications-for-1b-users/) and we keep actively growing.
-Our APIs are used by more than a billion end-users, and you'll have a chance to make a huge impact on the product within a team of the strongest engineers all over the world.

-Check out our current openings and apply via [Stream's website](https://getstream.io/team/#jobs).